10/25/2013: Consumer Tips on Cyber Security

 “Cybercriminals are on the prowl looking for unsuspecting victims online to hijack sensitive financial information,” said Bill Loving, ICBA chairman and president and CEO of Pendleton Community Bank, Franklin, W.Va.
 “The community banking industry as a whole needs to be aware of the increased risk of cybercrimes.
 It’s vital that we stay alert to protect our customers and financial institutions from these criminals.”

-ICBA and Seneca Federal Savings and Loan Association provide consumers valuable tips when it comes to taking proactive cyber Security measures:
+ICBA and Seneca Savings Savings and Loan Association provide consumers valuable tips when it comes to taking proactive cyber Security measures:

 Be sure to use unique passwords for all financial online accounts.
 Never share your password, account number, PIN or answers to security questions.